 Step 1: Start your computer, and as soon as it starts, keep pressing the F8 key repeatedly (with a time interval of around half a second) until you get the Advanced Boot Menu.
 When you are there, select the Safe Mode with Command Prompt option.
 You might be asked to log in as administrator.
 Log in with your ID and password (must have administrator rights).
 Your PC will boot in Safe Mode with Command Prompt open.

 Step 2: In this step, you have to check which drive has Windows installed in it.
 The drive names where Windows is installed are C:, D: or E:.
-To find out, type the following commands in the Command Prompt, one at a time and press Enter:
+Let us assume the drive where your windows OS is installed is C: drive.

 Step 3: In this step, we try to extract and examine the recent activities in Windows.
 For this, type the following command in Command Prompt one at a time and press Enter after each line: